 Trump warns of rough week ahead: 'There will be death'

-President Trump on Saturday warned the nation of a deadly week ahead in the fight against the coronavirus.
+President Trump on Saturday warned the nation of a deadly week ahead in the fight against the coronavirus as the number of Americans infected passed 300,000.

 "This will probably be the toughest week -- between this week and next week," Trump said Saturday at the beginning of his coronavirus task force briefing at the White House.